Game of Thrones: General

-Game of Thrones, particularly the first six seasons, received critical acclaim, although the series's frequent use of nudity and violence has been criticized.
+Game of Thrones, particularly the first six seasons, received critical acclaim, although the series's frequent use of nudity and violence were criticized.
 The series has an overall rating of 89% on Rotten Tomatoes and a score of 86 on Metacritic.
 Some critics and publications have called the show among the best HBO series of all time.
-The series was highly anticipated by fans before its premiere.
 James Poniewozik said the pilot episode set "a very large table", while Ti Singh of Den of Geek said the show "is here to stay".

-First-season reviewers said the series had high production values, a fully realized world and compelling characters.
+Reviewers of the first season said the series had high production values, a fully realized world and compelling characters.
 According to Variety, "There may be no show more profitable to its network than 'Game of Thrones' is to HBO.
 Fully produced by the pay cabler and already a global phenomenon after only one season, the fantasy skein was a gamble that has paid off handsomely."
 The second season was also well received.
 Entertainment Weekly praised its "vivid, vital, and just plain fun" storytelling and, according to The Hollywood Reporter, the series made a "strong case for being one of TV's best series"; its seriousness made it the only drama comparable to Mad Men or Breaking Bad.

 The critical response for the middle seasons were also positive.
 Matt Fowler of IGN said the series was "still quite marvelous" praising the character development.
 TV Guide named the third season's penultimate episode "The Rains of Castamere" as number three on their 65 Best Episodes of the 21st Century.
 The critical acclaim continued into season four, with Darren Franich of Entertainment Weekly calling the season " the height of the show's icon-generating powers".
 The Independent stated that the show deviated significantly from the novels however the "changes benefited the show and condensed the substantial source text admirably well".
 The critical response to season five was again positive, however, some commentators criticized the sexual assault in the "Unbowed, Unbent, Unbroken" episode.
 Season six also received favorable reviews.
-Time criticized the repetitive story lines early in the season, however, its reviewer praised the "Battle of the Bastards" episode as "one of the show's very best".
+Time criticized the repetitive story lines early in the season, but its reviewer praised the "Battle of the Bastards" episode as "one of the show's very best".
 One reviewer also said there were "more woman-friendly" themes throughout the season, with another singling out Arya Stark's story arc.